vuejs/docs/src/guide/typescript/options-api.md

 ### Caveats

-Because of a [design limitation](https://github.com/microsoft/TypeScript/issues/38845) in TypeScript, you have to be careful when using function values for `validator` and `default` prop options - make sure to use arrow functions:
+If your TypeScript version is less than `4.7`, you have to be careful when using function values for `validator` and `default` prop options - make sure to use arrow functions:

 ```ts
 import { defineComponent } from 'vue'